nickcv-ln/yii2-mandrill/README.md

 All the Classes within the package have been unit tested.
 The tests are included within the package.

-If you wish to run the tests install codeception following the Yii2 documentation.
+If you wish to run the tests install phpunit following the Yii2 documentation.

 The tests use the developer Mandrill Test API key which is only whitelisted for the developer IP.